Public Stargazing Nights

 What if it's cancelled?

-We never cancel a PVN.
+We never cancel a public night.
 Sounds strange, but it's easier for us to attend and at least do the presentation than try and decide if we should cancel, then attempt to contact everyone.
-If it's pouring rain you can still come along for the show.
+If it's pouring rain you can still come along for the show and return for free on the following Public Night midway through the evening at 9pm.

 See you there!